ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-categories.md

   - **Unpublish**.
 Makes the selected categories unavailable to visitors to your website.
   - **Archive**.
 Changes the status of the selected categories to indicate that they are archived.
-[Learn more.](https://docs.joomla.org/J4.x:How_to_Archive_an_Article/en "J4.x:How to Archive an Article/en")
   - **Check-In**.
 Checks-in the selected categories.
   - **Trash**.
 Changes the status of the selected categories to indicate that they are trashed.
-[Learn more.](https://docs.joomla.org/J4.x:Deleting_an_Article/en "J4.x:Deleting an Article/en")
   - **Batch**.
 Batch processes the selected categories.
 - **Rebuild**.
 Reconstructs and refreshes the categories table.
   Normally, you do not need to rebuild this table.
 This function is provided in case the data in the table becomes corrupted.
 - **Options**.
-Opens [Articles:
+Opens Articles: Options.
-  Options](https://docs.joomla.org/Help4.x:Articles:_Options/en "Help4.x:Articles: Options/en").
 - **Help**.
 Opens this help screen.

 ## Batch Process